Retaliation for Requesting or Taking FMLA Leave

 An employer can avoid liability in some circumstances by showing it would have made the same employment decision even if the employee’s FMLA leave was not taken into account.
 For example, if the employer made its final termination decision before the employee requested FMLA leave, then this is strong evidence that the company would have made the same decision regardless of the employee’s FMLA leave.Other Potential Claims

 Some adverse employment actions encompass both types of FMLA claims: (1) Interference and (2) Retaliation.
 As an example, an employer who fires an employee who just requested FMLA leave before she can take it can be sued for retaliation (because the employee requested the leave) and interference (since the termination precludes the employee from taking the required leave).Statute of Limitations

 Claims under the FMLA generally must be filed within 2 years after the alleged violations.
 In egregious cases involving willful violations, this deadline is extended to 3 years.
 Conduct is “willful” when it is more than mere negligence, such as an employer who continues to violate the FMLA even after learning of its legal obligations.
 The burden is on the employee to establish a willful violation.Contact a Nashville FMLA Lawyer Today

-If you were disciplined or fired after requesting or taking FMLA leave, contact Nashville-based FMLA Attorney Curt Masker at 866-931-0146 or email him for a free and confidential consultation.
+If you were disciplined or fired after requesting or taking FMLA leave, contact Nashville-based FMLA Attorney Curt Masker at 866-931-0146 or email him for an online case review.